mwbowers/mwbowers.github.io/reference/datagate/datagate-client/data-row-column-comparer-1.md

 ---
 title: DataRowColumnComparer&lt;T&gt; class
-description: This minor variation of the System.Data.DataRowComparer&lt;T&gt; class implements IEqualityComparer&lt;T&gt; using value based semantics when comparing certain columns of DataRow instances.
+description: "This minor variation of the System.Data.DataRowComparer&lt;T&gt; class implements IEqualityComparer&lt;T&gt; using value based semantics when comparin"
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 This minor variation of the System.Data.DataRowComparer<T> class